The Power of Broke: How Empty Pockets, a Tight Budget, and Desire Can Turn to Success

 Do you have cable (most people do)?
 Downgrade the channels and eliminate the extras like HBO, Cinemax, Showtime or Starz, and the extra sports channels.

 Are you a coffee drinker?
 Do you need two or more cups of coffee each day?
 Maybe you depend on a cup of coffee to start your day.
 If you do start by cutting back on the total number of cups of coffee you drink.
 Next, drink the free coffee at work and check on lowering the cost of your coffee.
 Maybe check for sales or purchasing in bulks to get a better bargain.

 Maybe you love going out or enjoy different activities.
 Well, it's time to save on the gas by going only to the places you need to go, like work, doctors appointment, or church, and stop some activities altogether as you are now committing to a tight budget.

 You put together a goal and set up a budget: now let's visualize the progress.
-In order for any goal to be put into effect, you must not only create but visualize the perception to stay motivated throughout your challenge.
+For any purpose to be put into effect, you must not only create but imagine the perception to stay motivated throughout your challenge.

 You are turning into a smart saver, and now you need to set a target of what you want to save each week, bi-weekly or monthly.
 Create a spreadsheet to keep up with your goal.
 Make sure you faithfully balance and keep up with your progress to motivate yourself.

 Open up a savings account to store your funds, there are many accounts you can choose from but bear in mind that the best account is one that has a high annual percentage yield.

 Once your six-month challenge is complete, be sure to measure your progress and reward yourself for all your hard work and effort.
-Rewarding yourself is the most significant key because it will prevent you from wanting to quit, it will motivate you to continue on.
+Rewarding yourself is the most important key because it will prevent you from wanting to quit; it will motivate you to continue on.

 The budget is not just a collection of numbers, but an expression of our values and aspirations.— Jack Lew